 Many of the materials we have in our homes compromise the quality of the air we breathe because they emit organic chemicals known as VOCs (volatile organic chemicals).
 In the U.S., on average, the amount of indoor pollutants exceeds outside pollution by five to ten times.
 For more information on indoor air pollution, please view the video below.
 These pollutants impact health, so it is clearly better to minimize them when we can, for instance, by choosing a flooring that is free or nearly free of them.
 So how do bamboo and cork flooring compare?

-The VOC content of bamboo is extremely low and well within the most stringent indoor air quality guidelines.
+The VOC content of bamboo is shallow and well within the most stringent indoor air quality guidelines.
 This is one of the reasons many people prefer bamboo over alternative materials.
-Even though urea-formaldehyde adhesive is used in the manufacturing of engineered bamboo flooring (as it is in other engineered hardwoods) and can produce a small amount of VOCs, the quantity is minuscule and well below the level that might affect your health.
+Even though the urea-formaldehyde adhesive is used to manufacture engineered bamboo flooring (as it is in other engineered hardwoods) and can produce a small amount of VOCs, the quantity is minuscule and well below the level that might affect your health.
 It scores 9 out of 10 for indoor air quality.

 - Acetic acid

 - Formaldehyde (occasionally)